Oxford-ContEd/project15-elp/docs/README.md

 ![Project 15 Architecture](https://microsoft.github.io/project15/Developer-Guide/media/Architecture-Overview.png)

 Data Scientists can train the model using Azure Machine Learning cloud service and deploy the model to edge devices using IoT services.
 This process can be automated using Azure cloud services for upgrading the edge devices models at runtime through a strategic rollout.

-## Event processing for Gunshot detection
-- Edge devices continuously read audio data, extracts features, and makes ML inference to classify events as gunshot or not.

-- Edge devices at multiple locations in the National park then, sends this telemetry data to Event Hub through the IoT gateway

-- If an alert is required to be sent then it will be sent to Azure Notifications Hub

-- We could also write the events to a structured database for long-term persistence and audit purposes later.

-- Azure apps or Power BI monitoring dashboard reads and displays live telemetry data from multiple sensors at different locations.

-- Rangers can monitor the notifications and live dashboard for threats.

 ## Machine Learning Model Training